IsaacDempsey/anki-gatekeeper/README.md

 ### LeechBlock integration

 `ScreenUnlockService` also runs a minimal HTTP server on `127.0.0.1:8765`.
-When LeechBlock redirects a blocked site to `http://127.0.0.1:8765`, the server returns a holding page and simultaneously launches the card gate.
+When LeechBlock redirects a blocked site to `http://127.0.0.1:8765`, the server returns a holding page — a night watchman illustration with a suitably stern message — and simultaneously launches the card gate.
 After answering, the lock is released and Firefox returns to the (now redirected) tab.

 To set it up, open LeechBlock's options for a block set and enter `http://127.0.0.1:8765` as the redirect URL.